aws-samples/cql-replicator/ecs/README.md

 [ECS role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/instance_IAM_role.html)

 ## Define the number of tiles
-Best practice is to specify the number of tiles equal to the vnodes in the Cassandra cluster, for example, 16 vnodes is equal to 16 tiles, 32 vnodes is equal to 32 tiles, and etc.
+Best practice is to define the number of tiles equal to the vnodes in the Cassandra cluster, for example, 16 vnodes is equal to 16 tiles, 32 vnodes is equal to 32 tiles, etc.

 ## Change Amazon Keyspaces tables capacity mode
 Before provision tables let's create the internal CQLReplicator tables, and the target table: